 At Brockwell, through our broad and balanced curriculum we endeavour to promote the diversity of life and celebrate difference whilst promoting respect for all within our classrooms as well as the wider community and beyond.

-Reading is given the highest priority in our curriculum, as the ability to read and understand opens up learning for all children in all areas.
+Reading and phonics are given the highest priority in our curriculum, as the ability to read and understand opens up learning for all children in all areas.
 Time both within school and at home, with the support of parents and grandparents, high quality texts for both reading for pleasure and within our scheme support this.
 We believe that the development of children's vocabulary is a vital tool in learning and understanding the full language.
-Our use of talk for Writing across the school further develops these skills.
+Our use of Talk for Writing across the school further develops these skills.

 We approach all learning in a child centred way and our cross curricular links show children how subjects are related.
 Opportunities are taken to learn Maths and English in real life contexts, however there are some subjects that we feel are best taught independently.